Expand what you know about women in diverse communities with readings, films, and historical facts.

 Understand your own biases.

 - DEI Dialogues – Videos of a series of Zoom discussions sponsored by AAUW Florida’s Diversity, Equity, and Inclusion Committee.
-Held on the second Saturday of the month from October 2021 to March 2022, the discussions aim to help participants become comfortable sharing their perspectives and inspire them to address diversity, equity, and inclusion in all aspects of their work and lives.
+Held from October 2021 to April 2023, the discussions aim to help participants become comfortable sharing their perspectives and inspire them to address diversity, equity, and inclusion in all aspects of their work and lives.

 - Blindspot: Hidden Biases of Good People by psychologists Mahzarin Banaji of Harvard University and Anthony Greenwald of the University of Washington explores the automatic decisions humans make about themselves and others in society.